-Naturally, this would have been the last post that I ever wrote about Sapelo Island, Georgia following my two previous trips, Week One and Week Two.
+Naturally, this would have been the last post that I ever wrote about Sapelo Island following my two previous trips, which you can read about here and here.
 I am happy to write that I will be continuing my work at the island due to an extension approved by my advisor.
 This will allow me to collect enough data for a meaningful analysis as part of my dissertation research.
 I’ve only analyzed one month of data at this point but there is a lot of work to do and a small chance that my initial theory was correct.
 This is exciting stuff for a graduate student!

 The sea turtles managed to evade me on every single visit this summer.
 There was only one nest in view of the beach.
 It had been dug up and eaten by someone, presumably a hungry island raccoon.
 I can’t remember if I have mentioned the raccoons before, but they are very slender and mostly keep to themselves.
 It is possible there is a distinct type of raccoon at the island given the records of supposedly different subspecies, but detailed observations and ways to tell different types apart are limited.
 The alligators and frogs there are all small too.
 Contrary to the laid-back island attitude, life on the island must not be easy for some of the animals.